google/gke-policy-automation/README.md

   - id: projects/my-project-two/locations/europe-west2/clusters/prod-west
 ```

-### Discovering and checking multiple clusters
+#### Using cluster discovery

-Discover clusters in a selected GCP projects, folders or in the entire organization using
+Check multiple clusters by discovering them in a selected GCP projects, folders or in the entire organization
-[Cloud Asset Inventory](https://cloud.google.com/asset-inventory) and check them against the default
+using [Cloud Asset Inventory](https://cloud.google.com/asset-inventory) and configuration file.
-set of best practices.

 ```sh
 ./gke-policy check -c config.yaml